 For more information, please see our Drivers Permits in Missouri page.

 Some Missouri high schools offer driver’s education programs to their students.

 If your school doesn’t offer Driver’s Ed, you may consider enrolling in an online driver’s education course.

-Driver’s Ed programs provide information about:
+Driver’s Ed programs generally provide information about:

-- Traffic laws and violations.
+- Missouri traffic laws and violations.

 - Safe and defensive driving practices.